 Investing in people – We’ve identified three Hackney-based charities that are doing inspirational work in the borough, and we donate a percentage of the proceeds from our social dining ticket sales to each of them.

 Fuelling the debate – We make sure that all of our waste cooking oil is collected by Pure Fuels, a responsible company who refine it into high quality, environmentally friendly fuels.
 This process produces virtually no waste, and the biodiesel produced from the waste oil they collect has been certified by The Environment Agency certify as Low Environmental Impact.

 Squeaky clean – We only use Bio-D for all of our cleaning products.
 Their stuff is all natural and plant-based, nothing is tested on animals, and the ingredients that go into making them come from reputable sources and have full traceability.
 They are a member of Sedex – the global organisation which drives improvements in ethical and responsible business practices.
 Bio-D also follow very strict fair-trade policies.

 It doesn’t grow on trees – our menus are always printed on P.E.F.C.
 Certified paper from Clairefontaine.
 The Programme for the Endorsement of Forest Certification is an international, non-profit, non-governmental organization which promotes sustainable forest management through independent third-party certification.
-We buy our menu paper and ink from Argun Printers & Stationers, who have been a cornerstone of the local community since Mr Argun set up shop by Hackney Central way back in 1992.
-When reserving a space at any of our events you will be provided with an e-ticket via email, so you won’t need to print anything out yourself.
+We buy our menu paper and ink from Argun Printers & Stationers, a cornerstone of the local community since Mr Argun set up shop at Hackney Central back in 1992.